curedao/docs/README.md

 ## Tokenomics

-The CureDAO governance token is the economic driver of the CureDAO platform.
-The core function of the token is to incentivize data sharing and open-source collaboration.
-Tokens are obtained by contributing work, data, IP, or funds to CureDAO.&#x20;
+The CureDAO governance token is used to incentivize data sharing and open-source collaboration.
+Tokens are obtained by contributing work, data, IP, or funds to CureDAO.

-Tokens grant CureDAO [Citizen Scientists](constitution/5-organization.md) the right to decide:
+Tokens grant CureDAO [Citizen Scientists](constitution/5-organization.md) the right to decide how the DAO's resources are distributed.

-1. How data will be monetized
-2. How the platform will be monetized
-3. How contributors to the platform will be compensated
-4. How the platform is architected
-5. The terms on which strategic partnerships will be created
-6. Which Gitcoin Grants or Bounties receive funds
-7. What IP contributors will receive funds and how much
-8. How internal [DAO Laboratories](constitution/5-organization.md) budgets and projects are funded
-9. How CureDAO is governed
-10. How the CureDAO treasury will be managed

 ### Token Genesis

 The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
 The world’s population is projected to peak at 9.4 billion around 2070.
-To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), upon genesis, 9.4 billion $dCURES tokens will be created as ERC20 tokens controlled by CureDAO.&#x20;
+To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), upon genesis, 9.4 billion CureDAO tokens will be created as ERC20 tokens controlled by CureDAO.

 The genesis distribution event will make 10% of CureDAO’s total token supply available to interested participants using a fair and open smart contract auction.